aigea/data-analysis-football/README.md

 ### Prerequisites

 This project uses [Python](https://www.python.org).
 You may download [Anaconda](https://www.anaconda.com/distribution/#download-section) to visualize and run the iPython notebook with Jupyter Notebooks.
+Please make sure to also download the relevant CSV files and decompress them if they are zipped.

 ## Author